Swasthik31/discountNotifier/README.md

 # discountNotifier

-This project helps you  to get an Notification messages wherever price of your selected product decreases
+This project helps you  to get an Notification messages whenever price of your selected product decreases

 This project is totally done in Python